kapelo/pw-api-ui-demo-framework/README.md

 # playwright-api-ui-demo-symphony

-Playwright is a Node. js library to automate Chromium, Firefox, and WebKit with a single API
+Playwright is a Node. js library to automate Chromium, Firefox, and WebKit with a single API.

+This demo project also uses Cucumber to write tests in Gherkin language.

 ## Setup